-In the investment decision-making process for investment funds (with the exception of those that are invested predominantly in investment instruments issued by states) and investment instruments issued by other issuers, in addition PAIs are considered for PAI families "Greenhouse gas emissions" and "Social and employee matters".
+In the investment decision-making process for investment funds (with the exception of those that are invested predominantly in investment instruments issued by states), in addition PAIs are considered for PAI families "Greenhouse gas emissions" and "Social and employee matters" as described above.
+It takes place using an exclusion approach based on information provided by asset management firms, investment or funds companies or MSCI.